thunkable/docs-thunkable-com/android/extensions.md

 #### Extensions --&gt; Components

 We are very grateful for the contributions of our Thunker community and have just kicked off a program where we can turn your extensions into full blown components on the Thunkable platform.

-What you need to do
+What you need to do:

 * Agree to open source your extension to the community
-* Submit a pull request to the open sourced [Thunkable extension repository on Github](https://github.com/thunkable/thunkable-extensions)
+* Submit a pull request for your extension \(or component if you created one\) to the open sourced [Thunkable extension repository on Github](https://github.com/thunkable/thunkable-extensions)

-We will review the request and if it passes the test, we'll add it to our platform with documentation and our deep thanks for your contribution
+We will review the request and if it passes our test, we'll add it to our platform with documentation noting your amazing contribution.